 Applicants who are citizens of non-English speaking countries are required to sit for the Test of English as a Foreign Language (TOEFL) and must obtain a score of at least 500 on the paper-based test or 173 on the computer-based test as one criterion for admission to The Graduate School.
 Certain degree programs, as described in the sections on those programs in this catalog, require higher TOEFL scores.
-MBA students see page 99 for English proficiency requirement.
+MBA students must consult page 00 for the English proficiency requirement.
 International students are also required to submit a Certification of Finances form.
 All application materials for international students should be available for review in the Graduate Office a minimum of three months before the term in which the student wishes to begin study.
 Applications for admission for international students which are completed and acted upon will also be kept for two years from date of acceptance.
-International students must, however, update their Certification of Finances forms after one year.
+International students who do not matriculate during the semester in which they are offered admission must update their Certification of Finances forms.